 Windows, external doors and joinery

 Repair category 2

-Notes Windows and doors were not all fully opened or tested however some items of wear and tear were visible.
-A double glazed unit is defective having failed and allowed condensation to form between the panes.
+Notes Windows and doors were not all fully opened or tested however some items of wear and tear including cracked mastic externally and stiff window units were noted and the single glazed window will be reaching the end of its efficient life span.
+Some double glazed units are defective having failed and allowed condensation to form between the panes.
 Repairs or replacement of units and/or components may be required.